- Paths and seating

 - Countryside Centre

-The Visitors’ Centre is open every day except Christmas Day.
-It houses the cafe and sells birdseed and local honey, often from our on-site bees.
+The cafe is open every day except Christmas Day.
+It sells birdseed and local honey, often from our on-site bees.
 You can also pick up a variety of information leaflets about the park, events we hold, other Countryside Services sites, the surrounding area and wildlife organisations.

-We would appreciate dogs being kept on a lead when in, or immediately surrounding, the Visitors’ Centre.
+We would appreciate dogs being kept on a lead when in, or immediately surrounding, the cafe.

 Our current opening times are: